 A dog grass allergy may be affecting the family pet especially if they spend a lot of time outdoors on natural grass.
 While dogs aren't allergic to grass itself they can have an allergic reaction to the pollen produced by grass in the spring and early summer.
 The yellow powder you see when the weather warms up can be causing your dog to go through all sorts of issues that can range from watery eyes to bare spots on their body from excessive licking and scratching.

 It's unfortunate that dogs can have a negative reaction to natural grass but environmental allergies are more common than most dog owners think.
 A dog grass allergy is often the last thing tested for after food allergies, parasite infections, fleas and ticks.
-If you suspect your dog is having an allergic reaction to the grass in your yard be sure to keep reading.
-We are going to go over the symptoms, testing and treatment options for your dog including replacing your existing lawn with artificial grass.
+If you suspect your dog has an allergic reaction to the grass in your yard be sure to keep reading.
+We'll go over the symptoms, testing and treatment options for your dog including dogscaping which includes replacing your existing lawn with artificial grass.

 Your natural lawn may be causing your dog's allergies without you knowing it.
 If you suspect there is something wrong it could be that your dog has an allergy to grass pollen.
 The signs you should look for are listed below and you should always use common sense to ascertain what the problem is.
 Keep in mind what times of the year the symptoms occur, and whether it corresponds with a diet change or maybe your dog is under stress.

 A dog grass allergy is similar to human allergies in how they experience the symptoms.
 While some dogs can develop an allergic reaction early in their life others can develop it later in their life.
 Dog allergy symptoms can follow a pattern or they can be random in nature.
 The following are symptoms of a dog grass allergy: